Which Similarity-Sensitive Entropy (Sentropy)?: Discussion

-A key feature of scaling is that it interpolates similarity‑sensitive entropy between 1 (for small $k$) and traditional entropy (for large $k$).
-When $k$ is small, the off‑diagonal entries of the similarity matrix approach 1, implying that all unique elements are mutually similar; in the limit the system behaves as if it contained a single unique element.
-Conversely, for large $k$ the off‑diagonal entries approach zero, yielding the identity matrix in the limit; the unique elements become completely dissimilar, and traditional entropy is recovered.
-In a system where the $n$ elements are all unique---typically the case for ML data sets, including the imaging and tabular data sets examined here---the effective‑number form of traditional entropy equals the dataset size.
+A key feature of scaling is that it interpolates sentropy between 1 (for small $k$) and traditional entropy (for large $k$).
+When $k$ is small, the off-diagonal entries of the similarity matrix approach 1, implying that all unique elements are mutually similar; in the limit the system behaves as if it contained a single unique element.
+Conversely, for large $k$ the off-diagonal entries approach zero, yielding the identity matrix in the limit; the unique elements become completely dissimilar, and traditional entropy is recovered.
+In a system where the $n$ elements are all unique---typically the case for ML data sets, including the imaging and tabular data sets examined here---the effective-number form of traditional entropy equals the dataset size.
 Consequently, for such uniform systems $k$ interpolates both LCR and VS from 1 to $n$.
 Other scaling approaches may exhibit the same property.

-So: for heuristic similarity functions, which $k$ should one choose?
+Which $k$ should one choose?
 Qualitatively, the answer is a value roughly midway between the extremes (Fig. \ref{fig:other_hds}).
-However, our quantitative findings indicate that the optimal choice is not obvious.
-We found that the correlation between LCR and VS is minimized at $k=0.2$ for tabular data sets and $3.4$ for imaging data sets---not at any obvious definition of the midpoint of the range (defined for example as the geometric mean of the $k$ values where the correlation first falls to 0.99 on each side).
+However, our empirical studies indicate that the optimal choice is not obvious.
+We found that the correlation between LCR and VS is minimized at $k=0.2$ for the tabular data sets and $3.4$ for the imaging data sets we tested---not at any obvious definition of the midpoint of the range (defined for example as the geometric mean of the $k$ values where the correlation first falls to 0.99 on each side).
 Moreover, the shapes of these curves, with their multiple extrema, do not appear to follow a simple parametric form, making it difficult to predict precisely where the two metrics are maximally mutually informative.
 We also observed that even at the $k$ that minimizes the LCR-VS correlation, the $R^2$ between LCR and VS remained relatively high in absolute terms, at $0.68$.
 Perhaps this was to be expected, since both metrics quantify the effective number of elements using the same underlying similarity measure, albeit in different ways (see Section \ref{sec:conclusion}).
 The dependence on $k$, however, was quite strong.